At least 14 killed in suicide attack on NATO patrol in Afghanistan

-KABUL (Reuters) - A suicide bomber killed 14 people, including three NATO soldiers and four police, and wounded 37 in volatile Khost province in eastern Afghanistan on Monday, a NATO spokeswoman and local officials said.
+KABUL (Reuters) - A suicide bomber killed 14 people, including three NATO soldiers and four police, and wounded 37 in Afghanistan’s volatile eastern Khost province on Monday, a NATO spokeswoman and local officials said.

 A U.S. official in Washington confirmed the three soldiers killed were Americans serving in the NATO-led International Security Assistance Force.
 Six civilians and an Afghan interpreter also died in the attack.